Tips To Improve Air Quality

 Ozone Action days are called when hot summer temperatures combine with pollution to create elevated amounts of ground-level ozone, a threat to human health and the environment.
 On Ozone Action Days, people are asked to take certain actions that can help reduce the creation of ozone that day and keep it at levels that meet the national air quality standard.

-· Take the bus, carpool, bike or walk.
+Take the bus, carpool, telecommute, bike, or walk.
 You'll reduce traffic congestion and air pollution as well as save money.
 For more information, contact:

 If you must drive: